13 Ways to Spend Your FSA Money

 According to the Mayo Clinic, acupuncture is a traditional Chinese medical treatment used to relieve pain, reduce stress, and enhance overall body wellness.

-Acupuncture practitioners insert very thin needles on specified meridians (energy pathways) in your body to bring it into balance.
+Acupuncture practitioners insert extremely thin needles on specified meridians (energy pathways) in your body to bring it into balance.

 Be sure to use a licensed acupuncturist (or at the very least, a certified acupuncturist) for treatment.